-Pre and Post-doctoral MDs Pre and Post-doctoral PhDs TL1 awardees who currently hold a medical degree or are TL1 Awardees that are enrolled in, or currently hold doctoralmedical students are required to enroll in either the level research degrees (PhD) are required to complete a total of Advanced Certificate (if funded for 1 year) or the Master's 10 credits during their appointment.
-TL1 trainees are in C/T Investigation Degree (if funded for 2 years). encouraged to enroll in the Advanced Certificate and/or Master's Degree in C/T Investigation.
+Pre and Post-doctoral MDs Pre and Post-doctoral PhDs TL1 awardees who currently hold a medical degree or are TL1 trainees are encouraged to enroll in the Advanced medical students are required to enroll in either the Certificate and/or Master's Degree in C/T Investigation.
+TL1 Advanced Certificate (if funded for 1 year) or the Master's Awardees who are enrolled in, or currently hold doctoral-level in C/T Investigation Degree (if funded for 2 years). research degrees (PhDs) are required to complete a total of 10 course credits during their appointment.